senselabs/objective-c-style-guide/README.md

 ```objc
 UIButton *setBut;
 ```

-If creating an SDK, a three letter prefix should always be used for class names and constants.
-For example, in the SLCloudKit SDK, the prefix 'CLK' should be used.

 Constants should be camel-case with all words capitalized and prefixed by the related class name for clarity.